Mealman1551/ArchivedDataCodec/README.md

 check afterwards which version with `python --version`, 3.10 and up is supported.

 3. Download a C compiler, however not open source, i would recommend [Visual Studio Build Tools](https://visualstudio.microsoft.com/downloads/?q=build+tools#build-tools-for-visual-studio-2026).
-Make absolutely sure cl/`cl.exe` is is installed!
+Make absolutely sure cl/`cl.exe`/MSVC is is installed!
+Check from a VS 2022 PowerShell

 4. Download and extract the source code: [source_code.zip](https://github.com/Mealman1551/ArchivedDataCodec/archive/refs/heads/main.zip)

-5. Open a terminal in the source folder.
+5. Open a Visual Studio 2022 Developer PowerShell in the source folder.

 6. Install all dependencies via `make`: